Evelyn-H/untold-aeons-rules/Untold Aeons.md

 ## Karma points (i.e. story / fate points)

-  There are two pools, the narrator and player pool.
+  There are two pools, the Narrator and player pool.
-  The narrator starts with one karma point, and the players pool starts with 1 point for each player.
+  The Narrator starts with one karma point, and the players pool starts with 1 point for each player.
   When a point is used it moves to the other pool.
 E.g. a players uses a karma point it moves to the Narrator's pool.
   This means that using a karma point can give you benefits, but will likely come back to bite you at some point in the future.

   - Player Use:
     - reroll dice (sorta like pushing)
+    - deus ex machina: "good thing I brought that shovel!" (used at the Narrator's discretion)
-    - +2 on any roll (or maybe just +1 success?)
+    - +2 on any roll
     - +2 difficulty to an NPC's roll
-    - deus ex machina: "good thing I brought that shovel!" (used at the Narrator's discretion)

   - Narrator use:
-    - trigger a hallucination/phobia/mania/... (but don't say it, just pass a note)
+    - trigger a hallucination/phobia/mania/...
-    - +2 on an NPC's roll (or maybe just +1 success?)
+    - +2 on an NPC's roll
     - +2 difficulty to a player's roll
+    - I need more here :p